deepak-IISc/RF-data-generation-using-Nvidia-Sionna-/README.md

 TensorFlow 2.15.1 will automatically use GPU if the CUDA runtime and cuDNN are properly installed.
 When using GPU make sure your TensorFlow installation matches your CUDA and cuDNN setup.

 3. Prepare scene files:
-Ensure your XML scene files are stored under: /home/xml_scene/scene{i}/scene{i}.xml
+Download and unzip the folder named xml_scene.zip Ensure your XML scene files are stored under: /home/xml_scene/scene{i}/scene{i}.xml
 Set the correct save path inside the Python script

-4. Running the Simulation
+5. Running the Simulation
 Simply execute:
 python generate_rf_tracks.py
 The script will process all available scenes and save the results to the specified HDF5 files.